Move over, Olive Garden! This homemade fettuccine Alfredo is richer, creamier, and delectable!

 Meanwhile, Alfredo uses butter and heavy cream.
 For this reason, Alfredo sauce is thicker, more buttery, and more velvety than carbonara.

-Lastly, carbonara typically features bits of guanciale or bacon for a crunchy and salty contrast to the smooth and creamy sauce.
+Meanwhile, carbonara typically features bits of guanciale or bacon for a crunchy and salty contrast.

 How to Make Fettuccine Alfredo